setms/book/docs/requirements/digest.md

 The business analyst forges this collaborative partnership.

 It's important for non-business people to speak the language of the business.
-Put together a glossary of terms.
+Put together a glossary of terms, including synonyms, acronyms, and abbreviations.
+Conversely, it's useful to train stakeholders in the fundamentals of software development.

 The **vision and scope document** contains the business requirements.
 The vision provides a shared understanding of the desired outcome.